AaronVincent6411/Machine-Learning-Lab/README.md

 - Chapter 14 - Some matematical problems using Navie Bayes
 - Chapter 15 - Decision Tree
 - Chapter 16 - Some matematical problems using Decision Tree
+- Chapter 17 - SVM
+- Chapter 18 - Some mathematical problems using SVM